AndrePerezOrg/spark-plan-app/PROJECT_JOURNAL.md

 - **Consistent Experience**: Unified translation system across all components

 **🎯 Result:** The application is now fully internationalized with comprehensive Portuguese and English support.
 Users can seamlessly switch languages with the header toggle, and all content including forms, validation messages, dates, and user feedback appears in the selected language.
 The language preference persists across sessions and browser tabs.

+# Final Results

+Application is now stable and has the features proposed in the requirements.
+The total token usage of this process by Claude was 95 million tokens.